au-ts/cogent/docs/verification.rst

 Generated Theory Files
 ----------------------

-Compiling a program with the ``-A`` flag produces all verification files, including:
+Compiling a program with the ``-A`` flag produces all verification files.
+You can optionally generate each individual file using it's relevant flag.
+The files are:

 TypeProof
-    A proof of type correctness for the compiled program ShallowShared
+    A proof of type correctness for the compiled program, generated with ``--typeproof``.
+ShallowShared
-    The shared components of the shallow embedding Shallow_Normal
+    The shared components of the shallow embedding, generated with any following shallow flag.
+Shallow_Normal
-    The compiled shallow embedding in normal form Shallow_Desugar
+    The compiled shallow embedding in normal form, generated with ``--shallow-normal``.
+Shallow_Desugar
-    The compiled shallow embedding from the desugared compiler code ShallowSharedTuples, Shallow_Normal_Tuples, Shallow_Desugar_Tuples
+    The compiled shallow embedding from the desugared compiler code, generated with ``--shallow-desugar``.
+ShallowSharedTuples, Shallow_Normal_Tuples, Shallow_Desugar_Tuples
-    Shallow embedding files that feature tuples instead of desugared records SCorres_Normal
+    Shallow embedding files that feature tuples instead of desugared records, generated with ``--shallow-desugar-tuples``.
+SCorres_Normal
-    Various value relations for each type from the compiled Cogent program Deep_Normal
+    Various value relations for each type from the compiled Cogent program, generated with ``--scorres-normal``.
+Can also come in monomorphised and desugared form.
+Deep_Normal
-    The deep embedding for the compiled file, in normal form NormalProof
+    The deep embedding for the compiled file, in normal form, generated with ``--deep-normal``.
+Can also come in monomorphised and desugared form.
+NormalProof
-    The proof that the compiled shallow embedding is in normal form ACInstall
+    The proof that the compiled shallow embedding is in normal form, generated with ``--normal-proof``.
+ACInstall
-    Creates an embedding of the generated C code via AutoCorres_ CorresSetup
+    Creates an embedding of the generated C code via AutoCorres_, generated with ``--ac-install``.
+CorresSetup
-    Various lemmas needed for the correspondance proof CorresProof
+    Various lemmas needed for the correspondance proof, generated with ``--corres-setup``.
+CorresProof
-    Creates the correspondance proof between the Isabelle/HOL embedding and the C code MonoProof
+    Creates the correspondance proof between the Isabelle/HOL embedding and the C code, generated with ``--corres-proof``.
+MonoProof
-    Proving the equivalence of polymorphic functions and specialised monomorphic functions AllRefine
+    Proving the equivalence of polymorphic functions and specialised monomorphic functions, generated with ``--mono-proof``.
+AllRefine
-    The final proof that shows the generated C code is a refinement of the generated shallow embedding
+    The final proof that shows the generated C code is a refinement of the generated shallow embedding, generated with ``--all-refine``.

 The generated files depend on each other in a hierarchy, depicted below: